SPAAM-community/AncientMetagenomeDir/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Checklist

-- [ ] Checked the list follows conventions as described in the corresponding sample type's README file (e.g. using ERS/SRS accession codes for ENA/SRA)
+- [ ] Checked the corrected entries follow conventions as described in the corresponding sample type's README file (e.g. using ERS/SRS accession codes for ENA/SRA)
 - [ ] Does your PR pass validation checks?
+- [ ] Changelog is updated?